sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 # source:       IANA
 ```

-While `whois` doesn't show much for `kmcd.dev`, `rdap` seems to have everything that you can normally get with whois:
+While `whois` doesn't show much for `kmcd.dev`, `rdap` seems to have everything that you can normally get with WHOIS:

 ```shell
 rdap kmcd.dev